 After so long being single, you may have your own way with everything around your house or personal space.
 But when your partner begins spending time together under the same roof, things will slightly start to change.

-This is when you need to loosen up with a few of your household rules, if necessary.
+This is when you need to loosen up a few of your household rules, if necessary.
 Because everyone has their own characteristics.
 You can’t expect your partner to follow all your rule.

-4# Give your partner some space
+4# Ask for some space

 According to a clinical psychologist, Randi Gunther, she suggests that maybe you need to make a mental list of your priorities for being alone vs do things as a couple.
 Identify when you both need alone time vs couple time.